netceteragroup/skele/README.md

 }
 ```

+[application-state]: #application-state

 #### The Element's Kind

 The `kind` property of an element:

-- it serves as a **tag**; data objects of the same "type" are tagged with
+- serves as a **tag**; data objects of the same "type" are tagged with
   the same `kind`
-- it determines which properties are inside that element
+- determines which properties are inside that element
-- it determines which (if any) sub-elements are there
+- determines which (if any) sub-elements are there

 The `kind` can be a simple string.
 E.g.